Review by Simon Jenner, May 6 2025

 And there’s the “danger” of the Left taking over, which might have been a thing for “moderates” in 2017, but rings a little retro now.
 Their delight in banishing Barbara Castle shows how they’re allied to “moderates” of a later age, but paradoxically, none would have found a home in today’s Labour party, where only an AI version of assent is tolerated.

 Above all it does underscore how these three were titans in an age of giants, and how we’re currently ruled by miniature robots.
 Wilson for instance reversed an unpopular pensions policy in 1965 and won a landslide.
 This trio, and the wider party relished dispute.
-In 90 minutes ending on a sudden turn this is an absorbing, outstanding political drama.
+In 90 minutes ending on a sudden turn this is an absorbing, outstanding political drama

 Libby Watson’s set delights in a grand bookcase and a few moveable sofas and desks; and delights in sartorial costumes.
 It’s lit by Jamie Platt with spectral effects as we freeze for an out-of-time monologue (a true Machiavellian aside), bluish with dark-pink shadows falling over the bookcase.
 It’s an exquisitely realised set all round, with Dominic Brennan’s sound design and movement by Ira Mandela Siobhan.